VACCINE CLINIC UPDATE

 Feed My Starving Children.

 In-person serving.
-FMSC’s Aurora location has reopened for packing with enhanced safety procedures due to COVID-19:
+FMSC’s Aurora location has enhanced safety procedures due to COVID-19:

 • The new packing setup has been changed to accommodate group sizes of one to five people.

 • Children must be age 5 or older to participate.

 • A reservation is required; no walk-ins will be accepted.